mike-westaway/timehelper/README.md

 These elements are described in detail in the following sections:

 ### Service Principal for GitHub Actions
+The actions in this repo create all the resources necessary to run the TimeHelper application in a new resource group in one of your subscription.
+In order to do that we need Azure credentials with contributor rights to the subscription where you will host.
+Run the following command in Azure CLI and copy the resultant json output to your clipboard

+`az ad sp create-for-rbac --name "myApp" --role contributor --scopes /subscriptions/{subscription-id} --sdk-auth`

+Then create GitHub secret called AZURE_CREDENTIALS and paste the json content generated above into the value foeld for the secret. [see here for more details](https://github.com/Azure/login#configure-deployment-credentials)

 ### Client AAD Application
 ### Api AAD Application